bmpbos/arepa/README.txt

 Chapter 1 Running ARepA
 ============================================

-1.1 Basics
+Section 1.0 Basics
 --------------------------------------------

-Typing "scons" in your terminal screen at the root level of arepa will initiate the pipeline process.
+Typing **scons** in your terminal screen at the root level of arepa will initiate the pipeline process.
 There are two flags that users should be aware of.

-1. The "-k" flag: when an error is encountered in the build process, skip to the next build whenever possible.
+1. The **-k** flag: when an error is encountered in the build process, skip to the next build whenever possible.
 Without this flag, a single error in the build tree will terminate the entire arepa process.
 Sometimes datasets contain errors that are beyond arepa's control.
 In this case, we would like arepa to be robust to these inconsistensies.

-2. The "-j" flag: this allows for multiple threads to run at once, greatly increasing the speed of the build.
+2. The **-j** flag: this allows for multiple threads to run at once, greatly increasing the speed of the build.
 Usually, the user should specify the number of threads to be the number of cores on the machine he/she is using.

 For example, on a quad-core machine, one would type
 ::